top of page

 My Personal Mess

-For me, the mess was never loud.
+For me, the mess was never outwardly chaotic.
 It was a silent takeover.
 My voice had always been filtered through people-pleasing.
 Silence felt like safety, though it was really fear.
-I believed my submission kept me protected.
+I believed my submission kept me protected and found myself experiencing isolation in a whole new way.
+Loneliness, while surrounded by people.

 The shame of my deepest thoughts never left me untouched.
-I just internalized them—turning them into self-criticism rather than asking why I felt that way.
+I just internalized them—turning them into self-criticism rather than challenging them.
 If you’re a recovering people-pleaser, you know how exhausting that loop is: emotions rise, you suppress them, and the self abandonment feeds your reality.

 The shift began when I stopped shaming my emotions and started acknowledging them.
 That was the true feat—learning to trust myself enough to feel.
-Over time, I learned to move through emotions the way a surfer rides a wave: not too early, not too late, just present enough to ride the force with skill.
+Over time, I learned to move through emotions the way a surfer rides a wave: not too early, not too late, just present enough to ride the wave with skill that was built each time.

 The Aftertaste of Clarity

 Now, I live differently.
 I can be deeply in tune with others’ emotions without discarding my own.
-That’s the freedom I worked tirelessly toward.
+That’s the freedom I now firmly protect.

 But freedom has an aftertaste.